Oxycontin Detox

 Oxycontin Abuse and Addiction

-An article published in the American Journal of Psychiatry titled, “Prescription OxyContin Abuse Among Patients Entering Addiction Treatment” explores the origins of prescription opioid addiction among men and women who recently entered treatment for Oxycontin abuse.
+An article published in the American Journal of Psychiatry titled, “Prescription OxyContin Abuse Among Clients Entering Addiction Treatment” explores the origins of prescription opioid addiction among men and women who recently entered treatment for Oxycontin abuse.
 Many of the individuals that were studied reported that they had been prescribed the medication initially before developing a substance abuse disorder.
 Others suggested that they had begun taking Oxycontin as a means of self-medications.
 Regardless of the initial circumstances, the signs and symptoms of Oxycontin abuse tend to be similar across the board, and include a combination of behavioral symptoms and physical symptoms.

 The physical symptoms of Oxycontin addiction include: